 Volunteer at a local nature center

-If you can spare the time, find a nature center near you and volunteer your services.
+If you can spare the time, find a nature center near you and volunteer.
 Take the opportunity to learn something new about this wonderful planet we live on, and learn how you can make sure it’s in good shape for the future.
 Most nature centers offer helpful literature, and those who work there are always ready for a chance to talk about their work.
-If you’re interested, volunteering could turn into a regular hobby!
+If you’re interested volunteering could turn into a regular hobby!

 Go on a nature walk

-This is an excellent way to get to know the wilderness near you, first-hand.
-Take some time out of your day and see for yourself what the natural world looks like, right in your backyard.
+Take time on National Endangered Species Day to see for yourself what the natural world looks like, right in your backyard.
 See if you can spot all the creatures that make their homes with you, and try to figure out the best way to help your local ecosystem work.

 Why National Endangered Species Day is Important

 Every animal is a vital link in its own respective food chain.
-Removing any link from any chain has disastrous effects on other animals, on humans, and on the planet in general.
+Removing any link has disastrous effects on other animals, humans, and the planet in general.
 The key to making sure that human history continues is to make sure we live on a healthy planet, and in order to do that, we must allow other animals to live and thrive along with us.